robin-raymond/zax.io/basics.md

 #### Non overloadable

 ````
 *                 // post-unary pointer type declaration
 &                 // post-unary reference type declaration, or
                   // pre-unary capture by reference operator
-@               // unary standard allocator operator
+@                 // unary/binary standard allocator operator
                   // (allocate using the standard allocator and construct type)
-@@              // unary parallel allocator operator
+@@                // unary/binary parallel allocator operator
                   // (allocate using the parallel allocator and construct type)
-@!              // unary synchronous allocator operator
+@!                // unary/binary synchronous allocator operator (allocate using
-                // (allocate using the synchronous allocator and construct type)
+                  // the synchronous allocator and construct type)
 .                 // binary namespace resolution operator
 ,                 // post-unary argument operator
 ;                 // binary statement separator and combiner operator
 ;;                // binary sub-statement separator operator
 :                 // binary variable type declaration operator
-::              // binary data type or meta data declaration operator
+::                // binary data type or meta-type declaration operator
 ?                 // post-unary optional type operator
-??              // binary ternary operator
+??                // binary ternary operator (combined with sub-statement
-                // (combined with sub-statement separator operator `;;`)
+                  // separator operator `;;`)
 ???               // unary uninitialized type operator
 >>                // binary function composition
 |>                // binary function invocation chaining
-->              // post-unary argument combine operator
+->                // post-unary argument combine operator (combine remaining
-                // (combine remaining function result arguments into a single
+                  // function result arguments into a single automatically
-                // automatically defined type)
+                  // defined type)
-<-              // pre-unary argument split operator
+<-                // pre-unary argument split operator (split type into
-                // (split type into multiple function arguments)
+                  // multiple function arguments)
 \                 // post-unary statement continuation operator
-cast            // binary unsafe type conversion operator
-outercast       // binary unsafe outer type cast operator
+outerof           // binary outer type instance of operator (convert from
-                // (convert from contained type pointer to container type
+                  // contained `type` pointer to container `type` pointer safely
-                // pointer)
-copycast        // binary unsafe `Unknown` copy cast
+                  // via a managed type's RTTI)
-                // (treat the raw `Unknown` pointer as pointing to an instance)
+lifetimeof        // shared lifetime operator (binds a raw pointer to an
-                // of the casted type and make a copy of the contents)
-lifetimecast    // binary unsafe shared lifetime cast operator
+                  // existing `strong` or `handle` pointer and safely checks if
-                // (converts a raw pointer to share a lifetime with an existing
+                  // the pointer to a type points to memory within the allocated
                   // `strong` or `handle` pointer)
-outerof         // binary outer type instance of operator
+unsafe outerof    // binary unsafe outer type casting operator (convert from
-                // (convert from contained type pointer to container type
+                  // contained type pointer to container type pointer)
+unsafe copyas     // binary unsafe `Unknown` copy casting of a function pointer
-                // pointer safely via a managed type's RTTI)
+                  // (treat an `Unknown` pointer as pointing to an instance of a
+                  // casted function `type` and make a copy of captured
+                  // function contents)
-lifetimeof      // shared lifetimeof operator
+unsafe lifetimeof // binary unsafe shared lifetime casting operator (converts a
-                // (binds a raw pointer to an existing `strong` or `handle`
+                  // raw pointer to share a lifetime with an existing `strong`
-                // pointer and safely checks if the pointer to a type points to
-                // memory within the allocated `strong` or `handle` pointer)
+                  // or `handle` pointer)
-sizeof          // pre-unary size of operator
-                // returns the size of a type
+sizeof            // pre-unary size of operator (returns the size of a type in
+                  // bytes)
-alignof         // pre-unary align of operator
+alignof           // pre-unary align of operator (return the alignment of a
-                // return the alignment of a type
+                  // type in modulus bytes)
-offsetof        // binary offset of operator
+offsetof          // binary offset of operator (compute the byte offset of a
-                // (compute the byte offset of a contained variable from a
+                  // contained variable from a container type or container
-                // container type or container variable)
+                  // variable)
-typeof          // pre-unary obtain the type information of a variable,
+typeof            // pre-unary obtain the meta-data information of a variable,
-                // or expression, or type
+                  // or expression, or `type`
 ````

 Other expressions (cannot be overloaded):
 ````
 #               // unary discard operator
 $               // pre-unary templated argument declaration
-...             // unary variadic values
-                // (array of optional variable arguments)
+...             // unary variadic values (array of optional variable arguments)
-$...            // unary variadic types
-                // (array of types of variadic values)
+$...            // unary variadic types (array of types of variadic values)
 ()              // pre/post-unary function argument declaration operator
-[]              // pre/post-unary array declaration operator
+[]              // pre/post-unary array subscript operator
 {               // pre-unary scope begin
 }               // post-unary scope end
-[{              // pre-unary array initialization begin
+[{              // pre-unary multiple value declaration begin
-}]              // post-unary array initialization end
+}]              // post-unary multiple value declaration end
-{               // pre-unary multiple constructor argument initialization open
 .               // pre-unary named variable and argument initialization
 [[              // pre-unary compiler directive or attribute declaration open
 ]]              // post-unary compiler directive or attribute declaration close
-_               // unary pointer to self
+_               // unary pointer to self (a type's pointer to itself within a
-                // (a type's pointer to itself within a type's function)
+                // type's function)
 ___             // unary pointer to the current context
 +++             // unary constructor
 ---             // unary destructor